CEO Message

 Our Mandates

-• Develop and implement industry stewardship programs
+• Develop and implement industry stewardship programs.

-• Fund municipal or regional diversion programs
+• Fund municipal or regional diversion programs.

-• Develop and operate a deposit-refund system for beverage containers
+• Develop and operate a deposit-refund system for beverage containers.

-• Develop education and awareness of source reduction, reuse, recycling and composting
+• Develop education and awareness of source reduction, reuse, recycling, and composting.

-• Promote the development of value-added manufacturing in the province
+• Promote the development of value-added manufacturing in the province.

 Our Pillars

-2. Innovation: enable new opportunities and approaches to waste diversion and reduction.
+2. Innovation: Enable new opportunities and approaches to waste diversion and reduction.

-3. Catalyst for Change: create relationships built on trust, lead by example, and bring together environmental change-makers.
+3. Catalyst for Change: Create relationships built on trust, lead by example, and bring together environmental change-makers.

 Strategic Plan Overview

-Strategic Statement: be the lead organization on key solid waste-resource issues by stimulating innovation to advance environmental action and efficiency improvements.
+Strategic Statement: Be the lead organization on key solid waste-resource issues by stimulating innovation to advance environmental action and efficiency improvements.

 Issue Leadership